• City of Tacoma QA

 McKinley Hill Proctor

-City Council allocated resources to support the implementation of short-term goals in the selected neighborhoods such as:
+City Council allocated resources to support the implementation of short-term goals in the selected neighborhoods, such as:

-• Art installations
+• Art installations and murals

 • Cleanup efforts

-• Recognition/protection of cultural/historic resources
+• Recognition and/or protection of cultural/historic resources

 • Some elements of streetscape and public amenities